jytan17/ML_Package/README.md

 # Machine Learning Package
-Implementation of machine learning algorithms from scratch.
+This repository contains the implementations of some of the most common machine learning algorithms, packaged into a common API.
 This package was developed for my own educational purposes and therefore, it is not recommended for actual usage.

 Each algorithm has a general API akin to that of sklearn's:
 ```python